 Although Jung also thought universal symbols that are common to all mankind have an entirely individual key in dreams, the esoteric wisdom in world mythology seems to be part of the collective unconscious which Jung also believed influences dreams.

 During my investigations of esoteric symbolism, I consistently find striking similarities between cultures from all over the world.

 And when I say ‘striking similarity’ what I really mean to say is they are exactly the same.
 Take a look for yourself.

 Various members of the Crocodilian family are central to the mythologies of numerous cultures.
 The crocodile, alligator, gharials and caiman can be found in various mythologies all over the world.

 Furthermore, they are a complex symbol which has dual meaning.
 This causes confusion amongst many scholars and commentators.

 The word crocodile in English has Greek origins meaning lizard.
 Therefore, in esoteric symbolism, when we talk about crocodiles and alligators, we can include various other members of the reptilian family.

 The symbolic meaning of alligators and crocodiles also incorporated other reptilians such as lizards and snakes are prominent in world mythologies.
 Iguanas also make an appearance.
 Essentially reptiles have the same meaning as crocodiles and alligators – the potential to overcome material reality and discover your higher “spiritual” nature.

 Ancient cultures recognised man’s potential to connect with a higher conscious mind.
 There is an energetic field which we can tap into and retrieve the information we need to guide us through life.

 In my opinion, this intelligent force probably has something to do with quantum particles and string theory.
-Scientists have discovered a single photon permit a two-way conversation.
+Scientists have discovered a single photon permits a two-way conversation.